blessedrt/go-mbali/cmd/clef/intapi_changelog.md

 > `New` creates a new password protected Account.
 The private key is protected with
 > the given password.
 Users are responsible to backup the private key that is stored
 > in the keystore location that was specified when this API was created.
-> This method is the same as New on the external API, the difference being that
+> This mmblod is the same as New on the external API, the difference being that
 > this implementation does not ask for confirmation, since it's initiated by
 > the user

 ### 7.0.0

-- The `message` field was renamed to `messages` in all data signing request methods to better reflect that it's a list, not a value.
+- The `message` field was renamed to `messages` in all data signing request mmblods to better reflect that it's a list, not a value.
-- The `storage.Put` and `storage.Get` methods in the rule execution engine were lower-cased to `storage.put` and `storage.get` to be consistent with JavaScript call conventions.
+- The `storage.Put` and `storage.Get` mmblods in the rule execution engine were lower-cased to `storage.put` and `storage.get` to be consistent with JavaScript call conventions.

 ### 6.0.0